Iran–Iraq War: 1982: Iraqi retreat, Iranian offensive

-Operation Undeniable Victory
+Operation Fath ol-Mobin

-Iran's next major offensive, led by then Colonel Ali Sayad Shirazi, was Operation Undeniable Victory.
+Iran's next major offensive, led by Colonel Ali Sayad Shirazi, was Operation Fath ol-Mobin.
 On 22 March 1982, Iran launched an attack which took the Iraqi forces by surprise: using Chinook helicopters, they landed behind Iraqi lines, silenced their artillery, and captured an Iraqi headquarters.
-The Iranian Basij then launched "human wave" attacks, consisting of 1,000 fighters per wave.
-Though they took heavy losses, they eventually broke through Iraqi lines.

 The Revolutionary Guard and regular army followed up by surrounding the Iraqi 9th and 10th Armoured and 1st Mechanised Divisions that had camped close to the Iranian town of Shush.
-The Iraqis launched a counter-attack using their 12th Armoured division to break the encirclement and rescue the surrounded divisions.
+The Iraqi 12th Armoured Division counterattacked, breaking the encirclement and rescuing the surrounded divisions.
 Iraqi tanks came under attack by 95 Iranian F-4 Phantom and F-5 Tiger fighter jets, destroying much of the division.

-Operation Undeniable Victory was an Iranian victory; Iraqi forces were driven away from Shush, Dezful and Ahvaz.
-The Iranian armed forces destroyed 320–400 Iraqi tanks and armored vehicles in a costly success.
+Operation Fath ol-Mobin was an Iranian victory; Iraqi forces were driven away from Shush, Dezful and Ahvaz.
+The Iranian armed forces destroyed 320–400 Iraqi tanks and armoured vehicles in a costly success.
 In just the first day of the battle, the Iranians lost 196 tanks.
 By this time, most of the Khuzestan province had been recaptured.

 Operation Beit ol-Moqaddas

-In preparation for Operation Beit ol-Moqaddas, the Iranians had launched numerous air raids against Iraq air bases, destroying 47 jets (including Iraq's brand new Mirage F-1 fighter jets from France); this gave the Iranians air superiority over the battlefield while allowing them to monitor Iraqi troop movements.
+In preparation for Operation Beit ol-Moqaddas, the Iranians had launched numerous air raids against Iraqi air bases, destroying 47 jets (including Iraq's brand new Mirage F-1 fighter jets from France) and gaining air superiority and the ability to monitor Iraqi troop movements.

 On 29 April, Iran launched the offensive.
 70,000 Revolutionary Guard and Basij members struck on several axes—Bostan, Susangerd, the west bank of the Karun River, and Ahvaz.
-The Basij launched human wave attacks, which were followed up by the regular army and Revolutionary Guard support along with tanks and helicopters.
+Basij human wave attacks were followed up by the regular army and Revolutionary Guard support along with tanks and helicopters.
 Under heavy Iranian pressure, the Iraqi forces retreated.
 By 12 May, Iran had driven out all Iraqi forces from the Susangerd area.
 The Iranians captured several thousand Iraqi troops and a large number of tanks.
-Nevertheless, the Iranians took many losses as well, especially among the Basij.

 The Iraqis retreated to the Karun River, with only Khorramshahr and a few outlying areas remaining in their possession.
 Saddam ordered 70,000 troops to be placed around the city of Khorramshahr.
 The Iraqis created a hastily constructed defence line around the city and outlying areas.
 To discourage airborne commando landings, the Iraqis also placed metal spikes and destroyed cars in areas likely to be used as troop landing zones.
 Saddam Hussein even visited Khorramshahr in a dramatic gesture, swearing that the city would never be relinquished.
 However, Khorramshahr's only resupply point was across the Shatt al-Arab, and the Iranian air force began bombing the supply bridges to the city, while their artillery zeroed in on the besieged garrison.